gibsonlab/chronostrain/examples/database/README.md

 # 1. Summary

-This contains an example of a database generation pipeline; there are multiple ways to arrive at the end product.
+This contains an example of a database generation pipeline; there are multiple ways to arrive at a "valid" database.
-None of these are "core" to the package; thus we have provided a family of scripts instead.
+None of these scripts are "core" to the package; thus we have provided this recipe as an example (and as an end-to-end pipeline).
-(These ought to be modified/customized based on your needs)
+In general, the pipeline ought to be modified/customized based on your needs.

 ## Try it out!